18F/slack-export-handling/README.md

 ### Setting up the repository

 * Pull down the repository.
-* Set up a virtual environment
+* Set up a virtual environment.
-* Run `pip install -r requirements.txt`
+* Run `pip install -r requirements.txt`.

 ### Creating the database from slack export